 Idiot Ball: Scooby carries this throughout some movies and incarnations.

 Invincible Incompetent: With Shaggy.
-They always seem to end up finding the weekly monster despite their cowardice, laziness, and complete lack of investigative skills.
+They always seem to end up finding the weekly monster despite their cowardice, laziness, and their -usually- complete lack of investigative skills.

 Large Ham: Often in the original series when he needs to be the bait and tries to get out of it.